14th ICC MENA Conference on International Arbitration

 Dubai English and Arabic CLPD, CLE, MCLE & CNB

-The 12th ICC MENA Conference on International Arbitration will take place on 26-27 February 2024 in Dubai.
-Gathering over 250 participants, this must-attend event for arbitration professionals will help you to keep up to date with the latest trends, developments and strategies in arbitration in the Middle East.
+The 14th ICC MENA Conference on International Arbitration will take place on 27 January 2026 in Dubai.
+This must-attend event for arbitration professionals will give updates on the latest trends, developments and strategies in arbitration in the Middle East and North Africa.
 The conference will offer a line-up of top-class speakers, engaging discussions and excellent networking opportunities.

 • Arbitrators, mediators